-OneDrive Open or Close Context Menu is literally a cool feature that allows Windows 10 users to sync data quickly using toggle “open and close OneDrive”.
-This is an inbuilt service that creates a back up of your browsing, uploading and sharing files which you did online.
+OneDrive Open or Close Context Menu is literally a cool feature that allows Windows 10 users to sync data quickly using the toggle “open and close OneDrive”.
+This is an inbuilt service that creates a backup of your browsing, uploading, and sharing files that you did online.
 Besides, you can even set OneDrive to the Start Menu so as to sync all files in the same folder.
 However, the files will automatically get synced with this online cloud storage on your PC.

-This article will let you know how to add a OneDrive Open or Close Context Menu in Windows 10.
-Doing this, you’ll know how it can be handy if there are times you do not want OneDrive on your PC to sync until you open it next.
+This article will let you know how to add an OneDrive Open or Close Context Menu in Windows 10.
+By doing this, you’ll know how it can be handy if there are times you do not want OneDrive on your PC to sync until you open it next.
 Moreover, you must sign in as an administrator to add or remove the context menu.
-Let’s explore on how to add or remove OneDrive in the context menu-
+Let’s explore how to add or remove OneDrive in the context menu-

-How to Add a OneDrive Open or Close Context Menu
+How to Add an OneDrive Open or Close Context Menu

-Here is how to Add a OneDrive Open or Close Context Menu –
+Here is how to Add an OneDrive Open or Close Context Menu –

 - At first, click here to download the .zip file – Add_Open-Close_OneDrive_Context_Menu.zip

 - Save this file on your desktop screen and then unzip the same.

 - To do this, right-click on the .zip file and extract.

 - Now open the extracted file and move Toggle_OneDrive.vbs file to the location C:\Windows\System32.

 - Click on the continue button to save the file.